vmware-tanzu/sonobuoy/README.md

 kubectl get pods -l component=sonobuoy --namespace=heptio-sonobuoy
 ```

-To verify that Sonobuoy has completed successfuly, check the logs:
+To verify that Sonobuoy has completed successfully, check the logs:
 ```
 kubectl logs -f sonobuoy --namespace=heptio-sonobuoy
 ```
 If you see the log line `no-exit was specified, sonobuoy is now blocking`, the Sonobuoy pod is done running.

+*Note*: If you see the error `plugin <name> does not exist`, delete
+the `sonobuoy` pod via `kubectl delete pod sonobuoy --namespace heptio-sonobuoy` and rerun the `kubectl apply` command above.
+This error occurs when Sonobuoy's ConfigMap creations are not completed before its pod creation.
+While the YAML files in `examples/quickstart` use numeric prefixes ("00-", "10-", etc.) to specify the order of resource creation, `kubectl apply` is asynchronous and can result in dependency issues.

 To view the output, copy the output directory from the main Sonobuoy pod to somewhere local:
 ```